mikedelong/kaggle-zestimate/capstone_report.md

 In addition we tried different choices for the booster, the evaluation metric, and the objective function.

 We did not try different values for the base score (it was always the mean of the log-error for the properties in the training data) or for the random seed.

+Finally, in addition to tuning the model parameters we looked at the feature significance and dropped features that did not appear in the model significance.
+This reduced the number of features from 57 to 51.

 ## IV.
 Results
 _(approx. 2-3 pages)_